-When it comes time to sell the family home, few homeowners give any thought to the possibility of having to pay taxes on the realized profit resulting from the sale.
+When it comes time to sell the family home, few homeowners give any thought to the possibility of having to pay principal residence tax on the realized profit resulting from the sale.
 After all, everyone knows that you are not required to pay capital gains tax on your home, right?

-To avoid this costly situation, let’s first look at what qualifies as your principal residence.
+To avoid this costly situation (principal residence tax), let’s first look at what qualifies as your principal residence.

 For starters, the Canada Revenue Agency allows for considerable leniency regarding the type of home that can serve as your principal residence.
-Everything from trailers to condos are permitted, but whatever form your principal residence takes, there are four requirements all homes must meet in order to be recognised as your principal residence.
+Everything from trailers to condos are permitted, but whatever form your principal residence takes, there are four requirements all homes must meet in order to be recognised as your principal residence and pay principal residence tax.
 These are:

 - The home must be owned by you or jointly with another person.